Ethiopian alecha

 1 onion (peeled and chopped small)

-1 green bell pepper (washed, deseeded and cut into 1-inch strips )
+1 bell pepper (washed, deseeded and cut into 1-inch strips )

-1 red bell pepper (washed, deseeded and cut into 1-inch strips )
+1 bell pepper (washed, deseeded and cut into 1-inch strips )

-2 carrots (washed, peeled and sliced into 1/4-inch rounds )
+2 carrot (washed, peeled and sliced into 1/4-inch rounds )

-2 potatoes (washed, peeled and cut into 1/2-inch half slices )
+2 potato (washed, peeled and cut into 1/2-inch half slices )

 1 cabbage (one small head, washed, core removed and cut into 1-inch strips )